 What am I entitled to?

-It is vital that both sides to a prenuptial agreement have full advice from independent solicitors and full disclosure of the other party’s assets and income before they commit themselves.
+It is vital that both sides to prenuptial agreements have full advice from independent solicitors and full disclosure of the other party’s assets and income before they commit themselves.
 Such agreements are hard to negotiate as effectively one tries to cater for all scenarios that may evolve in the future of the relationship.

 These agreements must not be rushed, must be considered a long time before the wedding invitations are sent out and above all must be fair to both sides.
-We can advise you on these agreements.